 1 hr, 30 Total Time

-- 3 lbs fingerling potatoes, halved lengthwise (I used Salt and pepper
+- 3 lbs fingerling potatoes, halved lengthwise (I used The Little Potato Company's varietal !)

 - 1 tsp. dried oregano

 - 2 onions, sliced